Visiting Artists

 Yoron Israel

-Yoron Israel is assistant chair of the Percussion Department at our Boston campus.
-He brings unique influences and experiences in jazz and various other musical styles having played with musicians such as Horace Silver, Sonny Rollins, Kenny Burrell, and Abbey Lincoln, among others.
+Yoron Israel is assistant chair of the Percussion Department at Berklee's Boston campus.
+He brings unique influences and experiences in jazz and various other musical styles, having played with musicians such as Horace Silver, Sonny Rollins, Kenny Burrell, and Abbey Lincoln, among others.
 He spent a week at our Valencia campus, sharing ideas and guiding ensembles.

 John Blackwell